 Camille: One of the first things that changed when we began sheltering in place was that we immediately saw an increase in applications.
-So it seems as if folks are home and reassessing their abilities to serve their community, and in their eyes a good way to do that is to apply to volunteer at the Rape Crisis Center.
+So it seems as if folks are home and reassessing their abilities to serve their community, and in their eyes a good way to do that is to apply to volunteer at the Signs of Hope.
 And I love that.

 As far as our current volunteers, everyone on the hotline has maintained.
 When we first had the stay at home order we didn’t quite know what that was going to look like at the hospital and we had to coordinate quite a bit with the nursing staff that we work with.
 For the first week or two we took small accommodations, which increased to what we’re doing now which is completely remote.